The Champion Story

 Twenty-Fourth Annual Festival on the Green, Saturday, July 25, 10:00 am-4:00 pm

 Every July for over the last twenty years the Colchester Historical Society holds it’s Annual Festival on the Green on fourth Saturday in July from 10:00 am to 4:00 pm.
 The festival features events for the whole family including a quality Craft Show, craft demonstrations, a Fife and Drum Muster, music by the Colchester Regional Chamber Orchestra and a food court.

 Exhibitors from Connecticut, Massachusetts and Rhode Island bring a variety of arts and crafts including, woodworking, painting, pottery, clothing, jewelry and stained glass.
 At 10:00 am the Colchester Regional Chamber Orchestra performs in the gazebo on the Green, followed at noon by a Fife and Drum Parade and Muster sponsored by The Colchester Continentals.

 Food vendors offer hot dogs, hamburgers, fries, popcorn and ice cream.
 The rain date is the Sunday following the fourth Saturday in July.
 For additional information please call 860 608-2911.

-If you are interested in exhibiting at the Colchester Historical Society Festival on the Green please call 860 537-5959 or fill out the Exhibitor Form and mail to: The Colchester Historical Society, PO Box 13, Colchester, CT 06415.
+If you are interested in exhibiting at the Colchester Historical Society Festival on the Green please read the CHS CRAFT SHOW COVER LTTR 2015, call 860 537-5959 and fill out the CHS CRAFT SHOW APPLICATION 2015 and mail to: The Colchester Historical Society, PO Box 13, Colchester, CT 06415.